 Before joining The Aluminum Association, Mr. Wang worked at Yale University as a temporary researcher.
 His research projects were concentrated on aluminum resource issues.
 He has previously had a 15-year experience of working in China.
 He was a Project Director at China National Blue Star Corporation where his major responsibility was to contract and conduct energy efficiency improvement projects.
 Later on he served as a Director of Project Operations at Beijing Int’l Institute of Economic and Social Development where he was in charge of operations of projects sponsored by the World Bank and the Asia Development Bank.

 Mr. Wang obtained his Masters Degree in Environmental Management from Yale University in 2007, and his Bachelors Degree in Chemistry from Shandong University in 1989.
 His expertise and interests include energy and resource economics, energy analysis, energy market strategy, renewable energy, energy efficiency and energy technologies, climate change, environmental finance, industrial environmental management, natural resource conservation, sustainable development, and the social, economic and environmental issues of China and the United States.

-Curt joined the association in March 2014 as the Director, Regulatory Affairs.
-In this role, Curt provides leadership for the industry on a range of environmental, health, safety, and other regulatory issues
+Curt joined the association in March 2014 and provides leadership for the industry on a range of environmental, health, safety, and other regulatory issues

 Prior to joining the Association, Curt worked as a Regulatory Compliance Specialist for the environmental consulting firm StrataG.
 In addition, Curt served in a variety of environment, health and safety leadership roles over an 18-year period for both Alcoa and the Reynolds Metals Company.
 Curt’s many years of experience in the aluminum industry, coupled with his additional early work as a state regulator, provide a solid foundation for his effective advocacy of the industry in the Regulatory Affairs area.